-Take One Action Film Festivals aim to create a safe and inclusive environment for everyone regardless of their disability, economic status, race, gender identity or sexual orientation, and we ask people to respect each other and be sensitive to the diversity of identities that exist within LGBTI+ and queer communities.
+Take One Action Film Festival aims to create a safe and inclusive environment for everyone regardless of their disability, economic status, race, gender identity or sexual orientation, and we ask people to respect each other and be sensitive to the diversity of the identities that exist within the LGBT+ and queer communities.

 Community ticket fund

 We hope that our sliding scale ticket policy will make our events more accessible to all.
 To support group attendance, we also offer a number of FREE tickets for each screening to community organisations, youth groups or charities.